otobongfp/dimi/README.md

 # Dimi

 A private, local-first AI runtime — offline document Q&A, file operations, and drafting, running entirely on-device.
-See [`dimi-docs/`](../dimi-docs) for the full architecture.

 Layout: `runtime/` is the `dimi-runtime` crate (kernel, services, pipelines) and `crates/isfi/` is the filesystem-index library, both standalone. `apps/workspace/` is the desktop app — `src-tauri/` (the `dimi` Tauri crate) and `src/` (the React frontend).